Picovoice/speech-to-intent-benchmark/README.md

 python benchmark/benchmark.py --engine_type IBM_WATSON --ibm_credential_path ${IBM_CREDENTIAL_PATH} --ibm_model_id ${IBM_MODEL_ID} --noise ${NOISE}
 ```

+Before running noisy spoken commands through Microsoft LUIS, add your LUIS credentials and Speech credentials into `/data/luis/credentials.env`.

 # Results

 Below is the result of benchmark.
 Command Acceptance Probability (Accuracy) is defined as the probability of the engine
 to correctly understand the speech command.
-The Amazon Lex bot, Google Dialogflow agent, and IBM Watson model used to produce these results were
+The Amazon Lex bot, Google Dialogflow agent, IBM Watson model and LUIS app used to produce these results were
 all trained on all 432 sample utterances.

 ![](data/misc/result.png)